 Use this time to assess your business practices.

 - Human interface with your clients is crucial.
-It requires some downtime to address with thought.
+Are you the only point of contact and, if so, do you want to be?
+These considerations require some downtime to address with thought.
 Do you need staff, more staff, less staff, to change answering services, voice messages

 - Software and hardware.
 Is it time to upgrade your billing software?
 Consider software to improve efficiency in handling electronic records, for example.
 This is a good time to research a higher capacity printer for those thousands of pages of records, master DropBox, get advice about a PDF editing program and how it’s used in med-legal work.
 Are you and your attorney-client on the same page–literally?